markstur/beeai-framework/docs-mintlify/README.md

 ### Publishing Changes

-Install our Github App to auto propagate changes from your repo to your deployment.
+Install the Mintlify Github App to auto propagate changes from the repo to the deployment.
 Changes will be deployed to production automatically after pushing to the default branch.
-Find the link to install on your dashboard.
+Find the link to install the app in org's Mintlify dashboard.

 #### Troubleshooting